 header to application/xmpp+xml

-and return an XMPP stanza as an XML snippet.
+and return an XMPP stanza as

 HTTP/1.1 200 Ok